-I’ve been waiting to redo our kitchen since we moved into our home 14 years ago.
+Today I’m sharing how Painting Kitchen Cabinets with Chalk Paint is easy and affordable.
+I have been waiting to redo our kitchen since we moved into our home 14 years ago.
 Painting my kitchen cabinets with chalk paint from Dixie Belle literally took it from 80’s drab to farmhouse fab.
-This post is brought to you by Dixie Belle Paint.
-I am a Dixie Belle Paint brand ambassador, but all opinions and DIY renovations are my own.
-This post may contain affiliate links.

 Painting Kitchen Cabinets With Chalk Paint From Dixie Belle | From 80’s Drab To Farmhouse Fab

 Have you ever lived in a home that you just love, but know that some updating needs to be done?
 I know the feeling oh too well.
 My husband knows I’ve been dying to get my hands on our 1980’s kitchen cabinets since we moved in.
 Sometimes, purchasing new cabinets just isn’t in the budget and I’m all for a budget-friendly DIY’s!
 That’s why painting my kitchen cabinets with Dixie Belle’s chalk paint was the perfect choice for me.